Charles H. Epps Jr.: Research and career

 After his residency, Epps joined the Medical Corps where he was made a Captain.
 He was honourably discharged in 1962, and returned to Washington, D.C. to start his own medical practise.
 Epps was elected President of the American Orthopaedic Association in 1986, and was the first African-American person to hold such a position.
 In 1988 Epps was made Dean of the Howard University College of Medicine.
 His leadership resulted in a significant increase in endowment funding as well as several new research chairs.

 In 1994 Epps was made chief executive officer of the Howard University Hospital.
 He was awarded the American Academy of Orthopaedic Surgeons Humanitarian Award in 2000, and the Marymount University Ethics Award in 2003.
 Epps retired from Howard University College of Medicine in 2001.
 In 2008 Howard University College of Medicine established the Charles H. Epps, Jr. Chair in Orthopaedic Surgery.

 Personal life

 Epps was married to Roselyn P. Epps, the first African-American President of the American Medical Women's Association and the first African-American and first female president of the District of Columbia Chapter of the American Academy of Pediatrics.
-Roselyn passed away in December 2014.
+Roselyn died in December 2014.